SuccessNcabane/LibraryWebsite/README.md

-# 📚 Community Hall & Library Website - Backend
+# 📚 Community Hall & Library Website - Backend and FrontEnd

 This is the backend for the **Community Hall & Library Website** project.
 It provides API endpoints for: